-The inhabitants of Italy are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 22nd, 2020, 449648 infected persons and 36832 deaths have been reported in the country.
-The first confirmed infections were reported on January 31st, 2020, which is the date of the official notification.
+By July 19th, 2021, 4287458 infected persons and 127867 deaths have been reported in the country.
+The first confirmed infections were reported in February 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on October 22nd with 15,199 new infected persons.

 Weight and size

 |Body height||174 cm||161 cm|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.